philippemerle/Awesome-Kubernetes-Architecture-Diagrams/README.md

 [![diagram](images/wordpress-freelens-resource-map.png)](images/wordpress-freelens-resource-map.png)

+Strengths:
+* All seven resources are represented.

+Weaknesses:
+* 2 `ReplicaSet`s are not represented!

 #### **[k8sviz](https://github.com/mkimuram/k8sviz)**

 Architecture diagram generated from a **[WordPress](wordpress-manifest.yaml)** instance deployed on a Kubernetes cluster:

 [![diagram](images/wordpress-k8sviz.png)](images/wordpress-k8sviz.png)

+Strengths:
+* `Namespace` clustering.

+Weaknesses:
+* The secret and edges to it are not represented!

 #### **[Kubernetes diagrams](https://github.com/trois-six/k8s-diagrams)**

 Architecture diagram generated from a **[WordPress](wordpress-manifest.yaml)** instance deployed on a Kubernetes cluster:

 [![diagram](images/wordpress-k8s-diagrams.png)](images/wordpress-k8s-diagrams.png)

+Strengths:
+* `ReplicaSet` clustering.

+Weaknesses:
+* The secret and edges to it are not represented!

 #### **[GruCloud](https://github.com/grucloud/grucloud)**